-Rapidly growing Chicago was forced to abandon the polluted Chicago River as the outfall for its drains.
-The combined sewer system designed in 1855 by Ellis Chesbrough (1813-1886) was laid on the surface of the flat, low-lying city and existing buildings were literally jacked up over them, raising the level of the city by 1-1.5m.
-Mud from dredging the Chicago River filled the space under the raised buildings and between the brick sewer mains which led into the intercept sewer along the river bank.
+Rapidly growing Chicago was forced to abandon the Chicago River as the outfall for its drains when the pollution became unbearable for its citizens.
+Eningeer Ellis Chesbrough (1813-86) designed a combined sewer system in 1855 which had to laid on the surface of the flat, lowlying city, and existing buildings were literally jacked up over the brick sewers, raising the level of the city by 1-1.5 m.
+Mud from dredging the Chicago River helped filled the space under the raised buildings and between the brick sewer mains which led into the intercept sewer along the river bank.
 Drinking water was abstracted from Lake Michigan, but the intake had to be moved further offshore in 1866, tunnelling 6.2km deep under the lake to obtain water free from pollution (Cain 1972).
-The associated neo-gothic pumping station and standpipe tower are outstanding examples of steam waterworks architecture.
+The most highly visible components of the city's new system were the neo-gothic pumping station and standpipe tower, which are outstanding examples of steam waterworks architecture and a public statement of the civic importance of the project.